Skip to main content

 ASCIA anaphylaxis e-training courses for schools and children's education/care (CEC) staff were first developed in 2010.
 These world leading courses are available open access and used throughout Australia and New Zealand.
 The courses provide accessible, consistent and evidence based training on recognition, emergency treatment and prevention of anaphylaxis.

-These courses were last updated in January 2023 to include a short evaluation survey.
+These courses include a short evaluation survey.
 Results will help ASCIA to improve the courses, based on feedback.

 Need help